nogibjj/SQL_DY/README.md

 This project is focuing on creating SQLite3 database via codespaces by using the data I have collected by my own through out the years.
 Then try to gain insights from .db database using SQL queries.

-The highest profile game I have officied is the 2022 pre-season clash between two Chinese Super League (TOP 1 professional soccer league in China), Chengdu Rongcheng FC vs Henan Songshan Longmen FC on April 29, 2022.
+The highest profile game I have officied is the 2022 pre-season clash between two Chinese Super League (TOP 1 professional soccer league in China), Chengdu Rongcheng FC 1:1 Henan Songshan Longmen FC on April 27, 2022.

 Wikipedia of Chinese Super League: https://en.wikipedia.org/wiki/Chinese_Super_League